Marit84/Hacker-Next/README.md

 # Hacker-next

-a Hacker Necxt clone made with Next.js
+a Hacker Necxt clone made with Next.js as a part of the Tutorial: "Universal React with Next.js- The Ultimate Guide"